 For anyone who suffers from coeliac disease or is Gluten Intolerant, finding baked goods that are gluten-free can be one of the biggest challenges.
 Finding ones that taste good and have a familiar texture is even more challenging.
 But don't get frustrated, because all is not lost.
 Baking and cooking gluten free at home is very achievable.
-In Jimmy Boswell's words "it's not as difficult as you think".

 Here is a simple guide put together to help you stock your pantry with the essentials and selected recipes to make in your kitchen.